Matthew

 v1.
 The Romans had upgraded the road from Jericho to Jerusalem.
 It was just over 30 kilometers long, passing by Bethany and Bethphage, over the Mount of Olives, across the Kidron Valley and into Jerusalem.

 v2-3.
-Jesus has obviously arranged for his ride into Jerusalem.
-His ride served as an acted-out parable for those with eyes to see.
-It is interesting how the disciples use the title "Lord" when picking the animal up.
-Jesus doesn't use the title himself, and it is not one that would normally be used with outsiders.
-Some have suggested that the word here could mean "owner", in the sense of "owner for a day", ie. he has rented the animal for a day.
+Jesus has obviously arranged for his ride into Jerusalem, a ride that serves as an acted-out parable for those with eyes to see.
+It is interesting how the disciples use the title "Lord" when picking the animals up.
+Jesus doesn't use this title of himself.
+Some have suggested that the word here could mean "owner", in the sense of "owner for a day", ie. Jesus has rented the animal for a day.

 v6-8.
-The disciples take off their outer garments and put them on the animals, and Jesus "sat on them."
-He obviously didn't sit on both animals, but rather sat on the garments.
+The disciples place saddle garments on the animal, and Jesus "sat on them", sat on the garments, that is.
 The spreading of cloaks on the road by the crowd acknowledges Jesus' kingship.
 The cutting of branches and spreading them before Jesus is a gesture similar to that offered to Simon Maccabaeus when he entered Jerusalem, 1Macc.13:51, 2Macc.10:7.
-It is a gesture of respect.
+Both acts are a gesture of respect.

 v9.
 Jesus' stay in Bethany most likely allowed the news of his approach to spread throughout Jerusalem.
 Along with bands of pilgrims, Jesus moves toward the city.
 The crowd starts singing a pilgrims' chant.
 The chant comes primarily from Psalm 118:25-26.
 "Hosanna" is an acclamation of praise.
 "Son of David", and "He who comes in the name of the Lord", are both messianic titles.
 "Hosanna in the highest" is equivalent to "Glory to God in the highest."
 The disciples may understand the significance of these words, but it is unlikely the crowd does.